chris-dietz/Chat-Room/README.md

       <li> The chat room would have an additional layer of security since it is separated away from the host machine by a container, so most vulnerabilities inside the chat room wouldn’t affect to main machine, and vise versa. </li>
       <li> The server will be able to communicate a lot faster than if it were hosted on a virtual machine due to the lack of an operating system in the container, while still getting the benefits of it being isolated.</li>
   </ul>
-  Overall, this chat room is able to be a secure, isolated enviorment that is easy to deploy on any modern system.
+  Overall, this chat room is able to be a secure, isolated environment that is easy to deploy on any modern system.
 </p>

 ## Usage